 Activities

-CASE has identified nine activities based on common regional key chellanges to the energy transition that could be addressed with activities at the country level.
-This means that a regional framework is applied and implemented at the country level by local experts, involving key stakeholders and reflectins and addressing local circumstances and concerns
+CASE has identified nine activities to address key challenges in the energy transition at the country level.
+This approach involves implementing a regional framework locally, engaging key stakeholders, and addressing specific local circumstances and concerns.

-In order to meet both ambitious climate and economic development goals, Southeast Asian power systems will need to transition away from fossil fuels towards systems that are clean, affordable and secure.
-This transition implies a fundamental shift in the way that power is supplied, used, bought and sold across the entire economy.
+To achieve ambitious climate and economic development goals, Southeast Asian power systems must transition from fossil fuels to clean, affordable, and secure energy systems.
+This transition requires a fundamental shift in how power is supplied, used, bought, and sold across the entire economy.
+The envisioned future power system will primarily rely on wind and solar energy, supplemented by other renewable technologies for dispatchable balancing and non-energy services.

 Advancing the clean energy transition presents a significant challenge for policy makers but also for other non-state actors.
 Long term energy scenarios can trigger productive policy debates and help shape long-term visions for a successful transition to sustainable energy systems aligned with the goals of the Paris Agreement.
 Exploring long-term (25+ year) transition pathways can help policy makers and other stakeholders understand the depth and breadth of actions required to achieve the energy transition, while aiming to increase and align their political ambitions towards decarbonising the ASEAN energy system and to devise strategies to manage the transition.